alan-turing-institute/scivision/README.md

 It's core features are:

-1. The scivision **[catalog](https://github.com/alan-turing-institute/scivision/tree/main/scivision/catalog/data)**, a database of models and datasets which can be matched on key features
+1. The scivision **[catalog](https://github.com/alan-turing-institute/scivision/tree/main/scivision/catalog/data)**, a repository of models and datasets which can be matched on key features
 2. The scivision **[API](https://scivision.readthedocs.io/en/latest/api.html)**, which can be used to load and run datasets and models in a Python environment, as well as search the catalog

 To understand how scivision works, we recommend reading the [documentation](#documentation).